-The Spadoni College of Education offers a Certificate in English Speakers of Other Languaes (ESOL) with coursework that provides opportunities for all educators to develop skills and knowledge related to English language learners.
+The Spadoni College of Education offers an English for Speakers of Other Languages (ESOL) Graduate Certificate whose coursework provides opportunities for all educators to develop skills and knowledge related to English language learners.
 In addition, teachers who have an initial licensure or are working on an initial licensure can use the coursework as part of the partial fulfillment to obtain the South Carolina ESOL add-on licensure.
 This 15-credit curriculum is approved by the South Carolina State Department of Education to fulfill the graduate course work requirement for the SCDE’s ESOL add-on licensure.

 - Completion of the application form and payment of the $45 application fee.

 - Transcripts - You must submit an official transcript from every institution you have attended.
 Receipt of a baccalaureate or any higher degree must be clearly indicated on the transcript from the awarding institution.
 Official transcripts are those sent by the registrar of a college or a university directly to the Office of Graduate Studies.
 The Office of Graduate Studies does not order transcripts from any institution.